kparc/kcc/README.md

-There is a lot more to be said about the type system, but the expression `@@42` above (which evaluates to some wordplay: "type name of a type name is `name`") urges us to to the next section which is all about how to make sense of this expression.
+There is a lot more to be said about the type system, but the expression `@@42` above (which evaluates to some wordplay: "type name of a type name is `name`") urges us to the next section which is all about how to make sense of this expression.

 ### right to left and back again